 Thousands of people line the streets of Pasadena as over 60 floats and marching units pass by on the first Sunday in November.
 The Parade is telecast on local cable channels on Thanksgiving Day.
-In 2014, tons of food was collected by member businesses and along the parade route for distribution to local food pantries.
+Literally tons of food gets collected by member businesses and along the parade route for distribution to local food pantries.
 Just one more example of great businesses making a great community.

 Each year hundreds of citizens flock to PBA's Annual Christmas Tree Lighting where the children are greeted by Santa arriving via fire truck.
 Photos with Santa, face painting games, cookies, hot chocolate, and touching shiny fire trucks are treats for youngsters while everyone enjoys the beautiful sounds of local high school students singing favorite carols.
 Good friends, great neighbors, and most importantly, the wonderful children of this community join in for the countdown to light the Christmas tree.

 Working year round with local schools, PTAs, and businesses, this Committee is involved in community food, clothing, and school supply drives, providing dozens of holiday baskets for needy families.
 The Education Committee gets involved with tutoring, mentoring, and Career Connections programs for Chesapeake and Northeast High Schools.
 It aims to make a difference by “Educating the Community for Our Future.”

 The PBA works to make Pasadena a better community in which to live and work by donating funds and time to various education and community causes such as Hancock’s Resolution, Career Connections at Northeast and Chesapeake High Schools, Downs Park summer concerts, the Route 100 Flag Fund, annual high school scholarships, and Education Excellence Award.